marcomg/JoypadESC/README.md

 # JoypadESC
-Attenction, this project for this time is only a backup for a test.
+Attenction, this project is only a test.

 ## Needed libraries:
 * stdlib;